-7.3.1 Residents must be made aware of the regulatory framework for both dental and specialty practice and of the distinct role of regulatory authorities, provincial/national dental and dental specialty organizations.
-Faculty members should be encouraged to accept positions of responsibility in such organizations and their contributions should be supported and recognized by the program.
+7.3.1 Residents must be made aware of the regulatory framework for both dental and specialty practice and of the distinct role of regulatory authorities, provincial/national dental organizations.
+Faculty members should be encouraged to accept positions of responsibility in such organizations and their contribution should be supported and recognized by the program.